 1. Cut Your Cable

 Netflix at $7.99/month after a free month and Hulu can be a better alternative.
 Wait Wait!
-You think both the streaming services do not offer your favorite channels.
+Do you think both streaming services do not offer your favorite channel?
 We know you will love the Roku box!
-It has more than 2000 channels so you can easily mix and match as per your family requirements and budgets.
+It has more than 2000 channels so you can easily mix and match as per your family’s requirements and budgets.
 The biggest perk of cutting the cord in favor of streaming is NO commercials.

 2. Switch to a Bank That Pays

-Yes, there are some banks which offer a variety of financial planning services.
-Moreover, the have some reward programs that will pay you some cash as rewards when you hit a certain threshold.
-Brightpeak Financial, for example, pay you $100 once your savings hit $1000.
-To know more about the offers and other rewards program currently active, click here.
+Yes, some banks offer a variety of financial planning services.
+Moreover, they have some reward programs that will pay you some cash as a reward when you hit a certain threshold.
+Brightpeak Financial, for example, pays you $100 once your savings hit $1000.
+To know more about the offers and other rewards programs currently active, click here.

 3. Save While You Spend